codefori/docs/docs/pages/developing/local/getting-started.md

 ### Branch library

 There is a special variable for generating a library name based on the branch name.
 That variable is `&BRANCHLIB`.
+The Source Orbit tool also supports this same branch library name logic.

 The ideal branch name is `<type>/<name>`.
 If the name contains a part in the branch name, like a bug/issue tracker number, then that will be used in the library name since it has more uniqueness to it.